cloudflare/cloudflare-docs/content/speed/optimization/protocol/enhanced-http2-prioritization.md

 ## How it works

-The speed of loading web content, from the user’s perspective, is dependent on the order in which the resources load.
+The speed of loading web content, from the user's perspective, is dependent on the order in which the resources load.
 With HTTP/2, by default, Cloudflare will follow the order requested by the browser.
 This ordering varies from browser to browser, causing a significant difference in performance.

 With Enhanced HTTP/2 Prioritization, Cloudflare overrides the default browser behavior to optimize the order of resource delivery, independent of the browser.
 The greatest improvements will be experienced by visitors using Safari and Edge browsers.